Language training for PGRs

 • You take all associated tests and examinations for the course

-• You have your Supervisor’s and Head of School's approval
+• You have written approval from your Supervisor and Head of School

 • Your School can confirm that the £300 course cost will be covered by either a training budget, external project funding, bench fees or tuition fees and provide a contact for making this payment (e.g. an administrator in the School Office)

-• The language is an essential need for your research.
-For example you may be:
+• Learning a language is essential for your research.
+For example, you may need to

-UWLP is competitive so please ensure you complete all of the steps required and give as much relevant information as you can.
+• Spaces are limited and UWLP is competitive so please ensure that you complete all of the steps required during the application process, and provide as much relevant information as you can.

-This process for PGRs is managed by the Bristol Doctoral College.
+• The process for PGR UWLP applications is managed by Bristol Doctoral College.
 Applications submitted separately to the School of Modern Languages will not be accepted.

 Edit this page